yvelikova/axway-open-docs/content/en/docs/apim_policydev/apigw_kps/Introduction.md

 {
-"title": "Introduction to KPS",
+"title": "KPS overview",
-"linkTitle": "Introduction to KPS",
+"linkTitle": "Overview",
 "weight":"20",
 "date": "2020-01-06",
 "description": "A Key Property Store (KPS) is a table of data that can be referenced from policies running on the API Gateway."
 }

-This guide describes how to configure and manage the API Gateway Key Property Store (KPS).
-The KPS enables you to manage API Gateway data referenced from policies running on the API Gateway.

-## Who should read this guide

-The intended audience for this guide is KPS administrators and policy developers.
-For more details on API Gateway user roles, see the API Gateway Concepts Guide.
-This guide assumes that you are familiar with the following:

-* Database concepts such as tables, rows, and keys
-* API Gateway configuration and deployment
-* API Gateway selectors
-* Using command line tools
-* Database configuration where database storage is required

 Data in a KPS table is assumed to be read frequently and seldom written, and can be changed without incurring an API Gateway service outage.
-KPS tables are shared across a gateway group
+KPS tables are shared across an API Gateway group.

 ## KPS architecture